-To download the map, first you need to go to the Play Tab in your game, then select OFFLINE WITH BOTS, click Workshop, then click View Workshop.
+To download the map, first you need to go to the Play Tab in your game, select OFFLINE WITH BOTS, click Workshop, and then click View Workshop.
 After that, A Steam window will come up with the CS:GO Workshop.
 Search for Training_Aim_CSGO and hit enter or click the search button.
-Put your mouse over the first map by Anderson HGK and click the icon with the plus sign.
-If you don’t see the plus sign, you can easily click on the map, and click the subscribe button so that it states Subscribed.
+Put your mouse over the first map by AddictedPro and click the icon with the plus sign.
+If you do not see the plus sign, you can easily click on the map, and click the subscribe button so that it states Subscribed.
 Now you can go back to the game and the map should be available in the map list.

 Click on the map and click go.
-Make sure the first bullet assigned to No Bots is selected, and click GO and wait for the map to load.
-Once you’re in the map, you will spawn under it.
-In order to get on the training area, you need to make sure console is on, then open it.
+Make sure you assign the first bullet to No Bots, click GO and wait for the map to load.
+Once you are in the map, you will spawn under it.
+In order to get on the training area, you need to make sure console is on, and then open it.

 Pre-Assessment: Testing Your Accuracy

-Afterwards check how you did.
+Afterwards, check how you did.
 How many did you hit?
 If you hit more than 20 out of 25 then you did good.
-If you didn’t?
-You might need to find your appropriate sensitivity.
+If you did not, you might need to find your appropriate sensitivity.

-Okay now try it again, notice whether you’re coming short or farther than your target.
-If you’re coming short, that means you’re sensitivity is too low.
+Okay now try it again, notice whether you are coming short or farther than your target.
+If you are coming short, that means your sensitivity is too low.
 Try increasing your sensitivity.
-If you’re ending up farther than the target that means that you’re sensitivity is too high.
+If you are ending up farther than the target, this means that you are sensitivity is too high.
 Try decreasing your sensitivity.
 Keep on trying until you feel comfortable with your sensitivity.
-You should be able to hit the nearest and farthest targets from the middle without too much trouble
+You should be able to hit the nearest and farthest targets from the middle without too much trouble.

 Pre-Assessment: Accuracy Percentage and The 100 Test